charlieroth/jobber/README.md

 # Jobber

-A project for learning about Job processing
+A project for learning about Task, Supervisor, DynamicSupervisor

 This is a project from the book ["Concurrent Data Processing in Elixir"](https://pragprog.com/titles/sgdpelixir/concurrent-data-processing-in-elixir/)